questdb/documentation/reference/sql/overview.md

 3. Query via [REST HTTP API](/docs/reference/sql/overview/#rest-http-api)
 4. Query via [Apache Parquet](/docs/reference/sql/overview/#apache-parquet)

-QuestDB provides SQL with enhanced time series extensions.
+For efficient and clear querying, QuestDB provides SQL with enhanced time series extensions.
 This makes analyzing, downsampling, processing and reading time series data an intuitive and flexible experience.

-Queries can be written into many applications using the many rich and diverse drivers and clients of the PostgreSQL or REST-ful ecosystems.
+Queries can be written into many applications using existing drivers and clients of the PostgreSQL or REST-ful ecosystems.
 However, querying is also leveraged heavily by third-party tools to provide visualizations, such as within [Grafana](/docs/third-party-tools/grafana/), or for connectivity into broad data infrastructure and application environments such as with a tool like [Cube](/docs/third-party-tools/cube/).

 > Need to ingest data first?
 Checkout our